- Chronic kidney disease (CKD) affects about 37 million people in the United States (more than 1 in every 7 adults).

 A blood test and urine test are how CKD is diagnosed.
 Your doctor will check your glomerular filtration rate (GFR) using a blood test to measure how much blood your kidneys filter out every minute.

 They’ll also perform a urine albumin test.
-This examines your urine levels of albumin, a protein that passes through the urine when the filters in your kidneys are damaged, according to NIDDK.
+This examines your urine levels of albumin, a protein that passes through the urine when the filters in your kidneys are damaged,

 Dr. Kinjal Patel, a Los Angeles-based physician who specializes in kidney disease and who’s also an Inlightened expert, said that CKD points to the larger “public health issue of all chronic, non-communicable disease” like high blood pressure, high cholesterol, and diabetes among others — they occur together and affect one another.